-Complete and attach Form 8271 if you are reporting any deduction, loss, credit, other tax benefit, or income from an interest purchased or otherwise acquired in a tax shelter.
+Complete and attach Form 8271 if you are claiming or reporting any income, deduction, loss, credit, or other tax benefit, from an interest purchased or otherwise acquired in a tax shelter required to be registered with the IRS.

 Form 8271 is used to report the name, tax shelter registration number, and identifying number of the tax shelter.
 There is a \$250 penalty if you do not report the registration number of the tax shelter on your tax return.